 Another distinction between conventional estate planning trusts and SNTs is their potentially long duration.
 The majority of estate planning trusts we write will terminate upon the distribution of the beneficiaries’ inheritances within a year or so of the grantor’s deaths.
-A SNT is intended to last well beyond the deaths of the grantors and ideally until after the death of the beneficiary.
+A Special Needs Trust is intended to last well beyond the deaths of the grantors and ideally until after the death of the beneficiary.
 The trustee provisions of the SNT must be written with this fact in mind.
-In order to cover the potentially long life of the SNT, provisions for filling the position of trustee must be carefully considered.
+In order to cover the potentially long life of the Special Needs Trust, provisions for filling the position of trustee must be carefully considered.
 Unless the selected trustee is a bank or other corporate trustee, which is not practical for some families, the trustee will be a human and human’s die, retire or lose the ability to perform the job.
 We will discuss in another article some of the ways to solve this problem.
 However, the important conclusion we often see families drawing from these two facts, the job is complicated and it can last a long time, is that the role of trustee should not be assigned to a sibling or other family member.
-The SNT beneficiary’s siblings will have careers and family responsibilities of their own and for these reasons really might not be the best choice for trustee.
+The Special Needs Trust beneficiary’s siblings will have careers and family responsibilities of their own and for these reasons really might not be the best choice for trustee.